two2er/ml-toys/readme.md

 # ml-toys
 ---

-These are some basic implementations of machine learning models.
-There is no any optimization on computation performance or storage.
-Furthermore, only some instances of models, like decision stump AdaBoost, are available, rather than all kinds of base predictor suitable for AdaBoost.
-This repository only helps to understand the basic idea of machine learning.
+These are some implementations of basic machine learning models.
+I wrote them mainly with the help of my undergraduate course textbook, and learned some tricks from others' GitHub repositories to simplify my codes.

-My English is poor, and therefore comments would be modified in future.
+There is no any optimization on computing performance or memory.
+Furthermore, only the basic bones of models are available.
+The main purpose of this repository is to help me understand the basic concept of famous machine learning models.
+Wish it can also help you to clarify some most important ideas in this field.